sebastianchristopher/Java8OCANotes/README.md

   5. No two of the case constant expressions associated with a switch statement may have the same value.
   6. At most one default label may be associated with the same switch statement.
 * the last two can be summed up as: **no duplicate cases**
+* point 3 essentially says that switch uses numeric promotion/conversion - if you can't do `byte b = 300;` then it won't compile
 #### A bit more on switch statements
 * when used with a String uses the equals() method to compare the given expression to each value in the case statement and will therefore throw a NullPointerException if the expression is null
 * it can match for multiple cases: